Shamim2019/Akan-Naming-Ghana-Culture/README.md

 Email: shamimmaloba@gmail.com
 phone: +254 792151788

  ##  Technologies Used
-HTML, BOOTSTRAP, JAVASCRIPT
+      HTML
+      Bootstrap
+      JavaScript

    ## Setup and Installation Instructions
 The project is setup in the visual studio code with an html file, javascript file and bootstrap plugin.